Rohith-AIDS/Multivariate-Linear-Regression/README.md

 ## RESULT:
-Thus the program is written to find the word count from the contents of a file using command line arguments.
+Thus the multivariate linear regression is implemented and predicted the output using python program.